kbenoit/coursepack-bookdown/readme.md

 ```markdown
 Honeymoon salad is made from lettuce alone and no dressing.^[The Late Show with Stephen Colbert, CBS, September 16, 2016.]
 ```

+## Alternative authoring environments: R, R Markdown, and RStudio

+If you are familiar with the programming language R you can also use the RStudio application with the "knitr" expansion to author manuscripts.
+There is no R code used in this MY451 course pack.
+But you may find R useful for producing complex or dynamic tables or figures in your book project.
+You can even produce dynamic figures that readers of your book's website can interact with.

+You can find documentation for a variety of Markdown that supports R code [here](http://rmarkdown.rstudio.com/lesson-1.html).

+RStudio can be found and downloaded [here](https://www.rstudio.com/).

+Documentation for the knitr expansion can be found [here](http://yihui.name/knitr/).

 # Upload changed manuscript files to online repository